 Whilst blockchain technology is most often associated with cryptocurrency (e.g. Bitcoin), there are enormous opportunities for this across the business.
-One such potential application is within the Accounts Receivable department, as part of the e-invoicing process.
+One such potential application is blockchain in Accounts Receivable, as part of the e-invoicing process.

 Currently, invoices are sent (either electronically, or by post) before they are reconciled against POs and purchasing systems data, and then paid – each step requiring approval and review, which slows the process down.
 Whilst electronic invoicing enables swift, often automated, delivery of invoices and payment processing is becoming increasingly automated, there are still opportunities to improve speed and accuracy.